 - to give you information about your account

 - to follow the rules of the Consumer Credit Act, which may require them to send you certain notices

 - where you've come to a payment arrangement, such as a controlled goods agreement, with a bailiff

 - to chase payments for debts not included in the DRO

 - where your landlord wants to come to a payment arrangement with you, or is taking action to re-possess your home because you're behind on your rent.

 All the creditors that are listed in your DRO are legally bound by it.
 This means they're not allowed to chase you for debts covered by the DRO, and you're not allowed to make payments towards the debts, except for rent arrears and debts for which you have a controlled goods agreement.
 They're also not supposed to contact you directly about the DRO or the debts included in it.

 If you're still being contacted by creditors who are asking you to pay debts in your DRO, send them a copy of the DRO.
 If you receive a phone call, politely remind them that the debt is included in a DRO and don't be drawn into any discussion about the debt.

-However, if your DRO includes rent arrears, or hire purchase debt, you could be at risk of losing your home or the goods, so the rules are slightly different.
+However, if your DRO includes rent arrears, debts for which you've made a payment arrangement with bailiffs, or hire purchase debt, you could be at risk of losing your home or the goods, so the rules are slightly different.